How Long Does Half Time Last In Football? Explained for All Levels

 Half-time gives players a chance to rest their legs before playing the rest of the match, and the manager a chance to speak closely with them.

-Usually, all players and coaches will return to the dressing room, where the manager will start talking to them in regards to how the first half has gone, and what changes may be neccessary in the second.
+Usually, all players and coaches will return to the dressing room, where the manager will start talking to them in regards to how the first half has gone, and what changes may be necessary in the second.

 This isn't just a break for those playing, either.
 All match officials will return to their dressing rooms as well for a rest, and the half-time break also gives supporters in the stadium a chance to purchase refreshments or head outside briefly, without missing any of the match.